Best Probiotics For Constipation: Get Moving Again

 How Do Probiotics Help With Constipation?

 Most importantly, you have to learn how to listen to your body.
 If it says that you have to go to the bathroom, go.
 Don’t try to hold it in or wait until a more opportune time.
-Like the children’s book says, everybody uses the restroom.
+As the children’s book says, everybody uses the restroom.
 If you are self-conscious, find the single bathrooms and carry those toilet sprays.

 When Should You Take Probiotics for Constipation?